 1. The Innocent

-Greatest fear: to be punished for doing something bad or wrong
+- Greatest fear: to be punished for doing something wrong

-The Innocent is also known as: Utopian, traditionalist, naive, mystic, saint, romantic, dreamer.
+The Innocent is also known as: Utopian, mystic, romantic, saint, traditionalist, naive, dreamer, and happy-go-lucky.

 2. The Orphan/Regular Guy or Gal

-Strategy: develop ordinary solid virtues, be down to earth, the common touch, join groups and communities to find a place to fit in
+- Strategy: develop ordinary solid virtues, be down to earth, the common touch, join groups and communities to find a place to fit in

-Weakness: losing one’s own self in an effort to blend in or for the sake of superficial relationships
+- Weakness: being cynical or losing one’s own self in the quest to fit in or for the sake of superficial relationships

-The Regular Person is also known as: The good old boy, everyman, the person next door, the realist, the working stiff, the solid citizen, the good neighbor, the silent majority.
+- The Regular Person is also known as: The good old boy, the working stiff, the realist, the good neighbor, the solid citizen, or the silent majority.

 3. The Hero

-The Hero is also known as: The warrior, crusader, rescuer, superhero, the soldier, dragon slayer, the winner and the team player.
+The Hero is also known as: The warrior, superhero, crusader, rescuer, soldier, dragon slayer, winner, and team player.

 4. The Caregiver

-The Caregiver is also known as: The saint, altruist, parent, helper, supporter.
+- The Caregiver is also known as: The saint, helper, empath, altruist, parent, compassionate, or supporter.

 5. The Explorer

-Goal: to experience a better, more authentic, more fulfilling life
+- Goal: to experience a better, more fulfilling life in one lifetime

-The explorer is also known as: The seeker, iconoclast, wanderer, individualist, pilgrim.
+- The explorer is also known as: The seeker, wanderer, iconoclast, pilgrim, individualist

 6. The Rebel

-The Outlaw is also known as: The rebel, revolutionary, wild man, the misfit, or iconoclast.
+- The Rebel is also known as: The revolutionary, the misfit, wild man, iconoclast.

 7. The Lover

-Strategy: to become more and more physically and emotionally attractive
+- Strategy: seek harmony in everything, to become more and more physically and emotionally attractive,

-Weakness: outward-directed desire to please others at risk of losing own identity, hard to deal with conflict
+- Weakness: outward-directed desire to please others at risk of losing own identity, hard to deal with conflict

 8. The Creator